State Overview

 Traditional Surrogacy

-Traditional surrogacy, where the surrogate is genetically related to the child, is considered legally risky in Nevada.
+Traditional surrogacy is where the surrogate is genetically related to the child.
+Nevada law specifically prohibits traditional surrogacy.
 The state’s statutes define a gestational carrier as a woman who does not use her own eggs.
-Therefore, traditional surrogacy may not align with Nevada’s legal framework.

 Pre-Birth Parentage Orders

 Granted in Nevada.
 Both intended parents can be declared the legal parents in a pre-birth order if at least one parent is genetically related to the child.
 This applies to married and unmarried heterosexual couples, same-sex couples, and single parents.
-Jurisdiction can be established if the child is anticipated to be born in Nevada, was born in Nevada, or if any party resides in Nevada.
-A hearing is typically not required, but it varies by judge.
+Jurisdiction can be established if the child is anticipated to be born in Nevada, was born in Nevada, or if any party resides in Nevada, the contract was signed in Nevada, or the medical procedures for the embryo transfer procedure took place in Nevada.
+A hearing is typically not required.

 Same-Sex Parents